 Here are a few items to consider when you’re updating old blog content.
 While not each of these pieces of a blog post will need to be updated, it’s important to at least look at each one.

 - Update the title.
 Is the old one too long?
 Does it lack target keywords?
 Is it vague?
 Rework the title to attract readers and give search engines a clear idea of what the content is about.
 Here are some tips for writing a strong headline.

 - Add a meta description.
-If the old version didn’t have one, write a short description of the post to further entice readers to click if they come across your post in search engines results.
+If the old version didn’t have one, write a short description of the post to further entice readers to click if they come across your post in search engine results.
 Read more about meta tag best practices.

 - Adjust the URL.
 If the original URL is long or just a string of numbers, it’s a good idea to update it to a short, keyword-friendly version of the headline.
 Google and readers will use the URL to understand what the page is about.
 Here are some URL structure best practices.
 And remember to redirect the old URL to the new one if you make any changes!

 - Fix broken links.
 External links that are 404ing or leading to a nonsecure (http) page can be flagged by Google.
 Not to mention it’s also a bad user experience.
 So check links and ensure they’re working as expected.
 It’s also a good idea to search for more recent and/or more relevant external articles if the data you’re referencing is older.

 - Add internal links.
 Written something recently that relates to this topic?
 Link to it to improve your internal link structure and keep readers on your site.

 - Improve the post structure.
 Add section headers, bullets, and bolding where appropriate.
 Break up the text with H2/H3/H4 tags and bullets to help readers quickly scan the content.
 A strong format will help keep readers engaged.